MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 ## Labels and localization

 Labels that are defined on metadata, such as entity names and field names in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], are retrieved when virtual entities are generated in Common Data Service.
 The labels are retrieved using an API on [!INCLUDE[prodshort](../developer/includes/prodshort.md)] called **entityDefinitions**.
-This API is avaliable on every API route, and will serve translations and other entity metadata, not suited for OData $metadata.
+This API is available on every API route, and will serve translations and other entity metadata, not suited for OData $metadata.
 But with both the entityDefinition and $metadata Common Data Service has all it needs to generate localized virtual entities.

 Any runtime labels are returned in the language of the current user context.
 In other words, they are returned in the language that is specified on that user's UserInfo record in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 This behavior also applies to error messages.

 ## Error handling

-[!INCLUDE[prodshort](../developer/includes/prodshort.md)] create, read, update, and delete (CRUD) business logic on entities and backing tables is run when it's called through the virtual entity in Common Data Service.
+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] create, read, update, and delete (CRUD) business logic on entities and backing tables is run when it is called through the virtual entity in Common Data Service.
 If any exception is thrown on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] side, the last message in the error log is returned to Common Data Service and is thrown as an InvalidPluginExecutionException exception that contains the message from [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 Because the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] code runs in the context of the user, the language of the error message is based on the language that is specified on the UserInfo record in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-If any messages that are written to the info log in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] don't result in an exception, they are not shown in Common Data Service.
+If any messages that are written to the info log in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] do not result in an exception, they are not shown in Common Data Service.

 ## Calculated/unmapped fields